 Utah hotel settles case with immigration officials

-SALT LAKE CITY (AP) — Federal authorities say an upscale hotel chain has agreed to pay $2 million to settle allegations that 43 Utah employees working in the country illegally returned to work after they were flagged by an immigration audit and fired.
+SALT LAKE CITY (AP) — An upscale hotel chain has agreed to pay about $2 million to settle allegations that 43 Utah employees working in the country illegally had returned to work after they were flagged by an immigration audit and fired, according to federal authorities.

-Messages left with Grand America Hotels and Resorts were not returned Wednesday.
+Messages left with the Grand American and the Grand America Hotels and Resorts were not returned Wednesday.
+An attorney for the resort chain planned to comment on the settlement Wednesday afternoon.